Chikhli, Maharashtra: Prominent places

+Hemadpanti Architecture Mahadeo Temple Sakegaon

+The Hemadpanthi Mahadeo Temple in Sakegaon is an ancient shrine dedicated to Lord Shiva, constructed in the Hemadpanthi style.
+Sakegaon located 10KM away from the main city, This architectural tradition, introduced by Hemadri Pandit in the 13th century under the Yadava dynasty, is known for its use of black stone without mortar or cement.
+The temple exemplifies the simplicity and durability of this technique, with intricately carved details adorning its walls and pillars.

+Like other Hemadpanthi temples, the Mahadeo Temple serves as a center for religious activities and local festivals, particularly during Mahashivratri.

 Khairullah Shah Miyan Dargah

-Khairullah Shah Miyan Dargah is the best religious place located in Chikhli.
+Khairullah Shah Miyan Dargah is a religious place located in Chikhli.
 Peoples from all over Maharashtra visit over there for "ziyarat" at the time of URS and Sandal.
 This Sandal is held exactly after three days of Holi festival.

-President of India visited the city statue
+President of India visited the city

 17 July 2009 - Felicitated by President Smt.
 Pratibha Patil at Chikhali on inauguration of "Maharana Pratap" statue.

-Banking and (ATM) financial services
+Banking and financial services (ATM)

+The oldest and the main Bank in the city is BDCC Bank located at Khamgaon Chowk.